AdityaaaShinde/Pizza_Sales_Analysis_SQL_and_PowerBI_Project/README.md

 # Pizza_Sales_Analysis_SQL_and_PowerBI_Project

-- Pizza Sales Report project aims to identify sales trends using interactive dashboard.
+-	Created an interactive sales trend dashboard for the Pizza Sales Report project.
-- Applied SQL queries to get valuable insights.
+-	Utilized SQL queries to extract valuable insights from the data.
-- Applied Data Manipulation techniques with DAX measures.
+-	Applied data manipulation techniques, including DAX measures, to enhance data analysis and reporting.
-- Designed a interactive dashboard using Funnel chart, KPI cards, Bar charts etc.
+-	Designed an interactive dashboard that features Funnel charts, KPI cards, Bar charts, and more, facilitating a comprehensive view of sales trends.